GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 kubectl apply -f /tmp/impersonate.yaml
 ```

-- The permissions policy that specifies which permissions the user has on the cluster.
+- The policy that specifies which permissions the user has on the cluster.
+  - Replace `your-user-name@your-domain.com` with your user account
+  - Replace `your-service-account@example-project.iam.gserviceaccount.com` with the service account created earlier.
+  - Cloud build uses GCP managed Service Account `project-number@@cloudbuild.gserviceaccount.com`. replace `project-number` with your project number

 ```bash
 cat <<EOF > /tmp/admin-permission.yaml